hvhoang/gwt-angular/README.md

-gwt-angular provides a GWT wrapper around AngularJS, so that the controller component of AngularJS can be written in Java language, in a manner that is more natural to a programmer with little background in JavaScript but come with more experience in Java. gwt-angular aims to bridge the gap in paradigm.
+gwt-angular provides a GWT wrapper around AngularJS, so that the controller component of AngularJS can be written in Java language, in a manner that is natural to a programmer with little background in JavaScript but with more experience in Java. gwt-angular aims to bridge the gap in paradigm.

 The purpose of gwt-angular is to introduce a clear separation between the view